-Bill Luby of VIX and More, noted that yesterday, February 27, 2007 is the five year anniversary of the biggest daily percentage jump in the VIX index’s history.
-The index jumped from a 11.15 close the previous day to 18.31 —a 59% jump.
+February 27, 2007, currently holds the biggest daily percentage jump record in the VIX index’s history (the VIX didn’t come out until after the 1987 crash).
+The VIX jumped from a 11.15 close the previous day to 18.31 —a 59% jump.

-Normally I would expect a volatility strategy fund like XVZ, VQT, or VSPY to perform very well during a volatility spike of this magnitude.
+Normally I would expect a volatility strategy fund like XVZ or, VQTto perform very well during a volatility spike of this magnitude.
 None of these funds existed back then, but my backtest of XVZ shows XVZ would have stayed flat, and I doubt the others would have done well either.

 The February 2007 spike was different.
 The chart below shows a close-up of VIX and a simulated XVZ in that time period.